Pablo-source/Shiny-app-using-COVID-data/README.md

 https://github.com/Pablo-source/Shiny-app-using-COVID-data/blob/main/00_Initial_data_download.R
 -   From {tidygeocoder} package, use geo() function to conduct specific calls to the API to retrieve Lat and Long values.
 Using batches of 10 up to 50 countries to test the API response time.
 It worked fine. https://github.com/Pablo-source/Shiny-app-using-COVID-data/blob/main/Checks/API_Obtain_countries_Lat_Long.R
+-	To follow RAP principles in this project, I have used **renv::init()** to initialise environment and also taken a snapshot of the project using **renv::snapshot()**.
+By creating the lockfile, we ensure all packages required for this project are available.
+These actions create a  project library directory, ensuring we have loaded the right packages and the right versions.

 Front end:
 - Re-designing Shiny app into a single tab combining all previous charts and plots.
 I will change slightly the existing charts.